-It is a matter of professional judgment, particularly in view of the assessed risks of material misstatement of the group financial statements and considering other sources of information that may corroborate or otherwise contribute to audit evidence obtained, whether the auditor can obtain sufficient appropriate audit evidence.
+It is a matter of professional judgment, particularly in view of the assessed risks of material misstatement of the group financial statements and considering other sources of information that may corroborate or otherwise contribute to audit evidence obtained, whether the auditor can obtain sufficient appropriate audit evidence.47

 - A42.
 If the group has a non-controlling interest in an entity that is accounted for by the equity method and access to information or people at the entity is restricted, the group auditor may consider whether such restrictions are inconsistent with group management's assertions regarding the appropriateness of the use of the equity method of accounting. - A43.
 When the group auditor is unable to obtain sufficient appropriate audit evidence due to restrictions on access to information or people, the group auditor may: - Communicate the restrictions to the group auditor's firm to assist the group auditor in determining an appropriate course of action.
 For example, the group auditor's firm may communicate with group management about the restrictions and encourage group management to communicate with regulators.
 This may be useful when restrictions affect multiple audits in the jurisdiction or by the same firm, for example, because of war, civil unrest or outbreaks of disease in a major economy. - Be required by law or regulation to communicate with regulators, listing authorities, or others, about the restrictions. - A43-1.
-In Ireland, there are statutory obligations on corporate subsidiary undertakings, and their auditors and other parties, to provide the auditor of a corporate parent undertaking with such information and explanations as that auditor may reasonably require for the purposes of the audit.
-Where there is no such statutory obligation (e.g. for non-corporate entities and overseas subsidiary undertakings), permission may be needed by the auditors of the subsidiary undertakings, from those charged with governance of the subsidiary undertakings, to disclose information to the auditor of the parent undertaking.
-Permission may also be needed from those charged with governance of the subsidiary undertakings for the auditor of the parent undertaking to pass those disclosures on to those charged with governance of the parent undertaking.
-The auditor of the parent undertaking seeks to ensure that appropriate arrangements are made at the planning stage for these disclosures.
-Normally, such arrangements for groups are recorded in the instructions to the auditors of subsidiary undertakings and relevant engagement letters. - A43-2.
-If the group auditor is unable to obtain or gain access to the component auditor's working papers for the purposes of the group audit, the group auditor needs to consider what other action would be appropriate to take.
-This may include, for example: - Reporting the impact of such impediments to management and those charged with governance. - Undertaking additional procedures to gather the evidence necessary to support the group audit opinion.
+In Ireland, there are statutory obligations on corporate subsidiary undertakings, and their auditors and other parties, to provide the auditor of a corporate parent undertaking with such information and explanations as that auditor may reasonably require for the purposes of the audit.^{47a} Where there is no such statutory obligation (e.g. for non-corporate entities and overseas subsidiary undertakings), permission may be needed by the auditors of the subsidiary

-&lt;sup>47 ISA (Ireland) 330 (Revised August 2018), paragraph 7(b).
+47 ISA (Ireland) 330 (Revised August 2018), paragraph 7(b).

-a In Ireland, Section 388 of the Companies Act 2014 specifies that the auditor of a company may require any subsidiary undertaking of the company which is a body corporate incorporated in Ireland, and any officer, employee or auditor of any such subsidiary undertaking or any person holding or accountable for any books, accounts or vouchers of any such subsidiary undertaking, to provide him with such information or explanations as he thinks necessary for the performance of his duties as auditor.
+^{47a} In Ireland, Section 388 of the Companies Act 2014 specifies that the auditor of a company may require any subsidiary undertaking of the company which is a body corporate incorporated in Ireland, and any officer, employee or auditor of any such subsidiary undertaking or any person holding or accountable for any books, accounts or vouchers of any such subsidiary undertaking, to provide him with such information or explanations as he thinks necessary for the performance of his duties as auditor.